PrakasRavichandran/dairy-blog/_posts/2023-11-01-dog-cat-friends.markdown

 ### A Melodic Commute

 With my earphones in place, I mounted my bike.
 The road ahead was adorned with the laughter and chatter of children on their way to school.
-Among them, I spotted Hema, a dear friend.
+Among them, I spotted Hema, a little girl opposite my house, a dear friend.
 Our eyes met, and in that fleeting moment, the world seemed to say goodbye to me with a smile.

 >"Music can change the world because it can change people." - Bono